-From 27th April – 1st May 2016 Cork will welcome choirs from across the world for a programme of choral concerts, national and international competition, and internationally renowned performers as thousands of participants bring the city to life for five days in May.
+From 26th April – 30th April 2017 Cork will welcome choirs from across the world for a programme of choral concerts, national and international competition, and internationally renowned performers as thousands of participants bring the city to life for five days.
 For visiting choirs, Cork provides an opportunity not only to perform; but also to experience some of the world’s best choral music, soak up the atmosphere and enjoy the mingling, singing and fun of the Festival Club, and explore the vibrant city of Cork and its surrounds on Ireland’s beautiful south coast.

 Each year some of the finest amateur choirs are selected to compete in the prestigious Fleischmann International Trophy Competition.
 The selected choirs will also be scheduled for a range of additional Festival activities throughout the week including fringe concerts, church and informal performances…